eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 The library provides robust support for SD-JWT-VC type metadata through the [SdJwtDefinition](src/main/kotlin/eu/europa/ec/eudi/sdjwt/dsl/def/SdJwtDefinition.kt) class.
 This hierarchical representation accurately models the disclosure and display properties of SD-JWT-VC credentials.

 Key features include:
-- Rich metadata representation with `VctMetadata` including name, description, display information, and schemas
+- Rich metadata representation with `VctMetadata` including name, description and display information
 - Automatic handling of claims that should never be selectively disclosable according to the SD-JWT-VC specification
 - Hierarchical structure that accurately represents the disclosure properties of nested objects and arrays

 ### Type Metadata Resolution